sudmon200/whatsapp-clone/README.md

-# WhatsApp Clone with MERN Stack
+# WhatsApp(web) Clone with MERN Stack

 1. ~Build the user interface~
 2. Build the back-end
 3. Add functionality get/push to sync with the back-end
+4. Authentication

 ##### Screenshot